Top 5 Tips to Prevent Ransomware Cyberattacks

-Restrict users’ permissions to install and run software applications, and apply the principle of “least privilege” to all systems and services.
+Restrict users’ permissions to install and run software applications.
 Restricting these privileges may prevent malware from running or limit its capability to spread through a network.
 Setting strong passwords is essential.
 This can include implementing two-factor authentication.
 Organizations should also consider only providing employees who require access to certain documents with read-only access.

 Victoria Ontiveros | Marketing Coordinator